SamResop/CSC-260-Final-Project-Sam-Resop/README.md

   - No previously known bugs have been fixed
 - Known Bugs
   - No new known bugs hve been discovered (yet).

+5/2 9:30 PM: Uploaded version 1.0 of my game.
+Features:
+-Features:
+  - There is a main menu which will allow the player to close the game, view the controls, or play the game